-Stream Indicators New Zealand Distribution and Trends Hutt Valley DHB Distribution and Trends Rheumatic Fever During 1996-2007, admissions for rheumatic fever and rheumatic heart disease remained relatively static.
-During 2003-2007, acute rheumatic fever admissions were highest for those aged 7-15 years, while rheumatic heart disease admissions were relatively constant (albeit at a much lower rate) after 6 years of age.
+Stream Indicators New Zealand Distribution and Trends MidCentral Distribution and Trends Rheumatic Fever During1996-2007, admissions for rheumatic fever and rheumatic heart disease remained relatively static.
+During 2003-07, acute rheumatic fever admissions were highest for those aged 7-15 years, while rheumatic heart disease admissions were relatively constant (albeit at a much lower rate) after 6 years of age.
 Acute rheumatic fever admissions were also significantly higher for Pacific > Māori > European and Asian children and young people, males and those in urban or deprived areas.
-In Hutt Valley DHB during 1990-2007, while hospital admissions for acute rheumatic fever and rheumatic heart disease fluctuated, rates were lower than the New Zealand average for the majority of this period.
-During 1990-2005, one Hutt Valley child / young person died as the result of rheumatic fever / heart disease.
-Serious Skin Infections During 1990-2007, serious skin infection admissions rose, with the most rapid rises occurring in the mid-late 1990s.
-During 2003-2007, admissions were highest in children <5 years, followed by those in their late teens and early 20s.
+During 1990-2007, while hospital admissions for acute rheumatic fever and rheumatic heart disease fluctuated, rates were consistently lower than the New Zealand average.
+During 1990-2005, one MidCentral child / young person died as the result of rheumatic fever / heart disease.
+Serious Skin Infections During 1990-07, serious skin infection admissions rose, with the most rapid rises occurring in the mid-late 1990s.
+During 2003-07, admissions were highest in children <5 years, followed by those in their late teens and early 20s.
 Admissions were also significantly higher for Pacific > Māori > European and Asian children, Pacific and Māori > European > Asian young people, males and those in urban or deprived areas.
-In Hutt Valley DHB during 1990-2007, hospital admissions for serious skin infections increased, with rates in both children and young people being higher than the New Zealand average during the 2000s.
-During 1996-2007, admissions were higher for Pacific > Māori > European > Asian children and young people.
-During 2003-2007 admissions were also higher in summer and autumn.
-Infectious Gastroenteritis During 1990-2007, gastroenteritis admissions increased for both children and young people.
-During 2003-2007, admissions were highest for children <3 years.
-Mortality during 2001-2005 followed a similar pattern.
-During 2003-2007, admissions were also significantly higher for Pacific > Asian > European > Māori children, males and those in urban or deprived areas.
-During 1990-2007, gastroenteritis admissions in Hutt Valley children and young people steadily increased.
-While admissions for young people were lower than the New Zealand average, rates for children were higher during the 2000s.
-During 1990-2005 there were no gastroenteritis deaths in this age group.
-During 1996-2007, while admissions increased for all ethnic groups, rates remained higher for European children and young people.
-Admissions were also higher during late winter and spring.
+During 1990-2007, hospital admissions for serious skin infections increased in both children and young people.
+While admissions for children were lower than the New Zealand average throughout this period, admissions for young people were higher for the last 4 years.
+During 1996-2007, while admissions increased for all ethnic groups, rates were generally higher for MidCentral Pacific > Māori > European > Asian children and young people.
+During 2003-2007, admissions were also higher in summer and autumn.
+Infectious Gastroenteritis During 1990-07, gastroenteritis admissions increased for both children and young people.
+During 2003-07, admissions were highest for children <3 years.
+Mortality during 2001-05 followed a similar pattern.
+During 2003-07, admissions were also significantly higher for Pacific > Asian > European > Māori children, males and those in urban or deprived areas.
+During 1990-2007, gastroenteritis admissions in MidCentral children and young people increased, although rates in both age groups were lower than the New Zealand average for the majority of the last ten years.
+During 1990-2005, there were no gastroenteritis deaths in this age group.
+During 1996- 2007, while admissions fluctuated, rates were generally higher for European children and young people.
+During 2003-07, admissions were also higher in spring.